-38 http://www.fda.gov/MedicalDevices/NewsEvents/WorkshopsConferences/ucm397324.htm that will cover the agency's thinking on who the manufacturer is and where manufacture occurs when 3-D printing is used.
-It is noteworthy that FDA guidance acknowledges the specific technical challenges associated with additive manufacturing, FDA considers additive manufacturing as an enabling technology, like CNC (computer numerical control) machining.
+design and manufacturing and device testing considerations.
+This guidance document does not address point-of-care manufacturing or bioprinting.
+A separate guidance document is expected that will cover the agency's thinking on who the manufacturer is and where manufacture occurs when 3-D printing is used.
+It is noteworthy that the FDA guidance acknowledges the specific technical challenges associated with additive manufacturing, and considers additive manufacturing as an enabling technology, like CNC (computer numerical control) machining.